Video: Thoracic surface of the diaphragm

 Next, we’re going to be highlighting this structure that you see now from both views, the abdominal on the top – the abdominal surface of the diaphragm – and the thoracic surface on the bottom.
 Now, here we’re looking now at the vena caval foramen.
 Now, the vena caval foramen encircles then a very important vessel, the inferior vena cava, which passes through it as well as some branches of the right phrenic nerve.
 And as you can see here, you notice on this image, the vena cava actually – highlighted in green – passing through this foramen.

 We have listed now the major openings of the diaphragm to now list the minor openings and the structures that pass through them.
-The list includes then the lesser aperture of the right crus, the lesser aperture of the left crus, the medial and lateral lumbocostal arches, and the foramen Morgagni.
+The list includes then the lesser aperture of the right crus, the lesser aperture of the left crus, the medial lumbocostal arch, and the foramen Morgagni.

 We’re going to start with the very first two of the list and, to do so, we’re going to be showing here these two images showing you the splanchnic nerves passing through the diaphragm and they’re going to do so by passing through the lesser aperture of the right crus and the lesser aperture of the left crus.